Gosford Castle, which was used as Riverrun on the hit HBO show, was on the market for $650k and someone bought it!

 “In 2006, the castle was bought by Gosford Castle Development Limited who put forward a £4m proposal to restore the Grade A listed building into 23 luxury residences.”

 “The restoration was undertaken by artisans and craftsmen with a focus on retaining the character and historic integrity of the castle.
-Particular care was taken to use existing features such as staircases and vaulted ceilings and even to use original colour schemes wherever possible.”
+Particular care was taken to use existing features such as staircases and vaulted ceilings and even to use original color schemes wherever possible.”

 The castle is divided into six luxury apartments: “These apartments are extremely popular and command great interest when they are placed on the market.”